rohanmahy/ietf-drafts/mahy-mls-selfremove/draft-mahy-mls-selfremove.md

-The description of behavior below only applies if all the members of a group support this extension in their capabilities, a self-remove-capable group.
+The description of behavior below only applies if all the members of a group support this extension in their capabilities; such a group is a "self-remove-capable group".

 An MLS client which implements this specification can send a SelfRemove Proposal whenever it would like to remove itself from a self-remove-capable group.
+Because the point of a SelfRemove Proposal is to be available to external joiners (which are not yet members), these proposals MUST be sent as an MLS PublicMessage.

 Whenever a member receives a SelfRemove Proposal, it includes it along with any other pending Propsals when sending a Commit.
 It already MUST send a Commit of pending Proposals before sending new application messages.

-Whenever a new joiner is about to join a group with an External Commit, the new joiner MUST fetch any pending SelfRemove Proposals along with the GroupInfo object, and include the SelfRemove Proposals in its External Commit by value.
-The new joiner validates the SelfRemove Proposal before including it by value, except that it skips the validation of the `membership_tag` because a non-member cannot verify membership.

 When a member receives a Commit with an embedded SelfRemove Proposal, it treats the proposal like a Remove Proposal, except the leaf node to remove is determined by looking in the Sender `leaf_index` of the original Proposal.
+The member is able to verify that the Sender was a member.

+Whenever a new joiner is about to join a self-remove-capable group with an External Commit, the new joiner MUST fetch any pending SelfRemove Proposals along with the GroupInfo object, and include the SelfRemove Proposals in its External Commit by reference.
+The new joiner validates the SelfRemove Proposal before including it by reference, except that it skips the validation of the `membership_tag` because a non-member cannot verify membership.

+The MLS Distribution Service (DS) needs to validate SelfRemove Proposals it receives (except that it cannot validate the `membership_tag`).
+If the DS provides a GroupInfo object to an external joiner, the DS SHOULD attach any SelfRemove proposals known to the DS to the GroupInfo object.

+As with Remove proposals, clients need to be prepared to receive the Commit message which removes them from the group via a SelfRemove.
+If the DS does not forward a Commit to a removed client, it needs to provide inform the removed client out-of-band.

 # IANA Considerations